-7.3.
-Terrorist attacks and stress
+7.3 Terrorist attacks and stress

 In the previous subsections we presented evidence supporting an increase in Islamophobia.
 As we have stated before, this increased Islamophobia may be a source of stress affecting pregnant Muslim women.
-Due to data limitations, we are not able to identify any stress-related outcomes directly from the birth records data.
+Due to data limitations, we are not able to identify any stress-related outcomes directly from the births record data.
 However, we can still use other sources of data to assess whether Muslim women living in affected cities are facing increased levels of stress relative to other women.
 For this, we use the Catalan Health Survey (ESCA), conducted by the Health Department in Catalonia, for the years (cross-sections) 2015, 2016, 2017 and 2018.
-The survey compiles information about health, lifestyle and use of health services of the population living in Catalonia.
-It is region-representative and samples individuals at the "basic health area" (AGA) level.
+The survey compiles information about health, lifestyle and use of health services of the population living in Catalonia 19.
+It is region-representative and samples individuals at the "basic health area" (AGA) level 20.
 Every AGA is composed by one or more municipalities.

 ESCA provides several variables related to health issues.
-For our purpose, we restrict the sample to women of childbearing age (between 15 and 45 years old) and use four questions related to stress.
+For our purpose, we use four questions related to stress.
 First, we utilize a binary measure of self assessed health, which takes the value of one when the respondent declares having bad or very bad health, and zero otherwise.
-In the survey individuals are also asked about emotional well-being measured through stress-related questions.
-Thus, we use these questions and construct three dummy variables corresponding to one when respondents declare they have felt relaxed, self-confident, and happy during the last two weeks; and zero otherwise.
-In addition, we perform a first component of a Principal Components Analysis (PCA) of the three above described variables.
-It is constructed in a way that the lower the index the worst is the stress condition of the women.
-We name this outcome as "emotional well-being index".
+In the survey individuals are also asked about mental wellness.
+We use a number of mental health questions and construct three dummy variables corresponding to one when respondents declare they have felt relaxed, self-confident, and happy during the last two weeks; and zero otherwise.